Welcome to Wedding Hell

 Welcome to Wedding Hell (Korean: 결혼백서) is a 2022 South Korean streaming television series directed by Song Je-young and Seo Joo-wan, and starring Lee Jin-wook, Lee Yeon-hee, Yoon Yoo-sun and Kil Yong-woo.
-This KakaoTV original series is a 12 episodes romance that depicts the process of preparing for marriage between a couple in their 30s.
-The first episode was released on May 23, 2022, on KakaoTV, a new episode was released every Monday, Tuesday and Wednesday at 19:00 (KST) for four weeks.
+This KakaoTV original series is a 12-episode romance that depicts the process of preparing for marriage between a couple in their 30s.
+The first episode was released on May 23, 2022, on KakaoTV, a new episode was released every Monday, Tuesday, and Wednesday at 19:00 (KST) for four weeks.
 It is available for streaming in selected territories on Netflix.

 Synopsis

-A couple in their 30s are preparing for their wedding day.
+A couple in their 30s is preparing for their wedding day.
 Their dream was to have a fairytale event.
-Facing the reality of organizing, the big day shatters their dream.
+Facing the reality of organizing the big day shatters their dream.